tpr1992/notSpotify-backend/README.md

 Mod 5 Project Backend

-To run the backend, please run `rails s` on port 3001.
+To run the backend, please run `rails s -p 3001`

 - This is my final project for Flatiron School's immersive software engineering course.
 It is intended to be my own personal take on a Spotify style music streaming app.
 Multiple serializers are used as well as integration with OAuth.